serbrech/geth-truffle-docker/README.md

 ## Annexes

+### Update images

+To update Geth and truffle to the latest docker image, please rebuild the docker image, if a new image is present in dockerhub, it will get downloaded: `docker-compose up -d --build`

 ### Docker toolbox

 - Toolbox will create in the backgroud a linux virtual machine (with virtualbox), and gives you an invite so you can run docker commands.